Impairment Loss on Trade Debts

 - Such other matter as the Minister may by regulations prescribe

-Interest expenses normally accrue on a debt liability (e.g. loans, bank overdraft).
+Interest expenses normally accrue on a debt liability (e.g. loans or borrowings).

-Interest expenses relating to non-income producing assets are not tax-deductible.
+Interest expenses incurred on loans or borrowings specifically taken up to finance income-producing assets are tax deductible against the income produced.
+On the other hand, interest expenses attributable to non-income producing assets are not tax-deductible.
 When your company has interest expenses that are attributable to non-income producing assets, it has to make interest adjustments in its tax computation.

 Examples of non-income producing assets are:

 - Investments in shares/ securities that have not yielded income